 These consequences are punitive.
 We focus on using restorative measures as well as punitive measures in our behaviour management approach.

 The Restorative Approach involves working with students one to one and in small groups in order to resolve conflict; improve behaviour; repair and restore relationships between students, and students and teachers.
-It can be facilitated by teachers, pastoral co-ordinators and the Head of Secondary.
+It can be facilitated by teachers, pastoral coordinators and the Pastoral Coordinator.

 Support and Mentoring Programmes